trent-sears/startup_investment/README.md

 ![](images/equity_crowdfunding_pie.png)

 ## Model Preparation
-Before I could perform any sort of model creation I had to find a way to balance handle the imbalanced classes.
+Because of the plots above, I decided to feature engineer funding into dummy variables because an initial investor would not know how much money is going to be raised before investing.
+I also chose to one hot encode my targets where one represented being acquired and zero represented operating or closed.
+After these modifiactions and fefore I could perform any sort of model creation I had to find a way to balance handle the imbalanced classes.
 I decided to use the SMOTE technique on the training data after the test train split.
-Next, I decided to change the funding dollars to a dummy variable because an initial investor would not know how much money is going to be raised before investing.
-I also chose to one hot encode my targets where one represented being acquired and zero represented operating or closed.

 ### Baseline
 For my baseline model, I went with a simple logistic regression.
 I also decided on using the metrics of accuracy and precision.
 I decided precision would be best for the imbalances in my classes because the worst-case scenario would be predicting a business would be acquired when in reality it might not be.
 The output of my baseline model can be seen below.